vercel/examples/edge-middleware/feature-flag-configcat/README.md

 Then open `.env.local` and set the SDK key to match the one in your ConfigCat dashboard.
 Your key should be right under your feature flags.

-The demo uses the following 4 feature flags:
+The demo uses the following 4 feature flags, make sure to add them to your ConfigCat environment:

 ![ConfigCat dashboard](docs/configcat.png)